microsoft/Code-Search/Java Migration/TFS_2017 RTW.md

 ## Step 2: Stop Elasticsearch Service
 Open Command Prompt as an administrator

-If Elasticsearch is installed on the same server as TFS (local installation), use below command to locate ES folder and for remote search installations, locate the ES installation path and change the directory accordingly.
+If Elasticsearch is installed on the same server as TFS (local installation), use below command to locate ES folder.
+For remote search installations, locate the ES installation path and change the directory accordingly.
-### Change directory for local ES installation:
+### Change directory:
 cd "C:\Program Files\Microsoft Team Foundation Server 15.0\Search\ES\elasticsearch-1.7.1-SNAPSHOT\bin"
 ### Stop the service:
 execute "service.bat stop"